Skip to main content

 Employees may be reimbursed for breakfast even if their lodging establishment, conference, or meeting offers a free continental breakfast.

-University employees are allowed to claim reimbursement for meals even though they are shown and offered as a part of one’s flight schedule on a commercial airline.
+University employees can claim reimbursement for meals, even when they are included in the flight schedule and offered by a commercial airline.

 Excess Travel Meals